Anatoogle/CPP_01/README.md

 ### Compiling

 - With c++ and the flags -Wall -Wextra -Werror
-- Your code should still compile if you add the flag -std=c++98
+- Your code must also compile with the flag -std=c++98

 ---

 ### Forbidden

-- C++11 (and derived forms) and Boost libraries are forbidden
+- C++11 (and derived forms) and Boost libraries
 - *printf(), *alloc() and free()
-- No STL.
-That means: no Containers (vector/list/map, and so forth) and no Algorithms.
+- STL containers and algorithms (vector, list, map, etc.)

 ---

 ### Requirements

 - No memory leaks
-- Classes must be designed in the Orthodox Canonical Form, except when explicitly stated otherwise
+- Classes must follow the Orthodox Canonical Form unless stated otherwise